 Olympic National Park: Best Hikes, Itinerary, and Sights

 Covering 922,641 acres, the Olympic National Park is so large and diverse!
-The park has seven distinct ecosystems, including glaciated mountains, rainforest, and the coast.
+The park has three distinct ecosystems, including glaciated mountains, rainforest, and the coast.
 There is something for everyone to enjoy here, and there is so much to see.

 We recommend staying between two and seven days near the park.